Week 19: Invention, Intellectual Property and Income

 Intellectual Property Strategy

 The project is intended to be open for learning and reproduction while keeping attribution to the author.
-A Creative Commons license is appropriate for documentation, while fabrication files and code can be shared with attribution and non-commercial reuse.
+A Creative Commons license is appropriate for documentation and design files, while the code can be shared under a simple educational license.

 Future Opportunities and Development